Pollution notices

 What type of pollution events do these new laws apply to?

-These new laws apply to pollution events that may affect the health of the general public.
+These laws apply to pollution events that may affect the health of the general public.
 An example of a pollution event would be where a person is responsible for the release of a dangerous chemical into a waterway that could adversely affect the health of people who fish or recreate downstream of that waterway.

 Where will pollution notices be published?

-The new laws allow the chief executive of Queensland Health to specify how a pollution notice is to be published.
+The laws allow the chief executive of Queensland Health to specify how a pollution notice is to be published.
 For example, whether the notice is published in a local newspaper, on local radio or via a sign at a particular location.
 This power will help ensure the community affected is informed in the most appropriate way.

 Where it is not possible to determine who is responsible for a pollution event, Queensland Health will issue a media release stating that a pollution event has occurred, the affected area and the steps members of the public should take to protect their health.
 A pollution notice will also be published on the Queensland Health website.